free consultation

 Facilities may attribute injuries or declining health to aging or preexisting conditions.
 While some changes occur naturally, repeated or unexplained issues often point toward neglect or improper care.
 Tracking patterns over time helps distinguish expected decline from preventable harm.

 Unexplained injuries, including bruises, fractures, burns, or repeated falls with no documentation, can suggest lapses in supervision.
 Rapid weight loss, dehydration, poor hygiene, or untreated bedsores often reflect failures in basic daily care.
+Families who recognize these nursing home abuse symptoms early are better positioned to protect their loved one before conditions worsen.

 Behavioral shifts raise additional concerns.
 A resident who withdraws from conversation, grows fearful, or avoids speaking in front of staff may be experiencing emotional distress tied to mistreatment.
 The Pennsylvania Office of Victim Services identifies injuries, malnutrition, confusion, and unusual fear around caregivers as patterns frequently associated with elder abuse.